SkyAlpha/luminus-rpg/README.md

 | Bugfix | `bugfix-{issue-number}` | `release-{issue-number}` | `release-{number}` and develop | bugfix-{issue-number} - My cool message |
 | Hotfix | `hotfix-{issue-number}` | master | master, `release-{number}` and develop | hotfix-{issue-number} - My cool message |

+### Based on Phaser 3 Template
+Luminus RPG Template uses the [Phaser 3 Template](https://github.com/photonstorm/phaser3-project-template) and has ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

+You can load images via JavaScript module `import`.

 ### Babel
 You can write modern ES6+ JavaScript and Babel will transpile it to a version of JavaScript that you